aaronzz/poker/Design Document.md

 3. create cards container which controls and display all cards in a deck
 4. create TableConatiner which generically controls card distribution to players and community
 5. create RankUtil holds the calculation logic to rank a player ( this will be a AWS Lambda in the future)

+## Test plan

+Jest Unit test to have most functionality covered , especically the core calculation Unit